aptos-labs/developer-docs/docs/tutorials/programmatic-upgradeable-module.md

 #### 2.1.1.
 Code Changes - `upgrade`

    The second function is to define the `upgrade` function.
-This must be a `entry` function as it’s being called from a transaction.
+This must be an `entry` function as it’s being called from a transaction.
 Here’s an example of the function with access control configured.

 ```move